nf-core/hic/docs/usage.md

 #### `--ice_filer_low_count_perc`

-Define which pourcentage of bins with low counts should be force to zero.
+Define which percentage of bins with low counts should be forced to zero.
 Default: 0.02

 ```bash